How to Motivate Your Sales Team

 To motivate your sales team you must lead by example

 There is perhaps no greater motivator than one who leads by example.
 Your salespeople should see you as the tip of the spear in their effort to reach every sales goal.
-If you have sales experience of your own, use it by devoting a small portion of each day to ginning up new leads or closing new sales.
-Do a little cold calling to inspire the troops.
+If you have sales experience of your own, do a little cold calling to inspire the troops.
 Even if you don’t have that experience, you can still lead with a consistently positive attitude and a strong work ethic.

 The important thing is to commit yourself to this effort every day.
-Your best results as a sales manager will only come when you can motivate your sales team to reach beyond their limits and achieve even greater sales success.
-By applying these valuable tips on your sales floor, you can help your team to find the motivation they need to overcome any obstacles and meet your company sales objectives.
+Your best results as a sales manager will only come when you can motivate your sales team.
+This way you can help your team to find the motivation they need to overcome any obstacles.